af83/zobi/README.md

 How to use it?
 --------------

-Add it in the `Gemfile` and run `bundle install`:
+Add it in your `Gemfile` and run `bundle install`:

 ```ruby
 gem 'zobi'
 ```

-Next, include Zobi module in your controller and set modules you require to include :
+Next, include Zobi module in your controller and set modules you want to include :

 ```ruby